dr460nf1r3/container-manager/README.md

 This is an application for managing Docker in Docker test environments.
 Specifically, it is used to manage the creation and deletion of per-branch Docker container hosts.
 Furthermore, it acts as proxy, routing to the correct container based on the subdomain of the request.
-If no request comes in for a certain amount of time, the container is automatically paused to save resources.
+If no request comes in for a certain amount of time, the container is automatically suspended to save resources.
 Once it receives a request again, it is resumed.

 It works in connection with the [container-manager-dind](https://github.com/dr460nf1r3/container-manager-dind) image,